hamidrezafahimi/insutiples/Linux/ubuntu/installation-ubuntu-20-and-22.md

 2. Make sure that the bootable flash is connected to the usb port.
 Restart.

 3. When the system starts.
-Hit 'delete', so the bios UI (boot) opens.
+Hit 'delete' (or whatever key needed depending on your device), so the bios UI (boot) opens.

 3. Go to the 'boot' tab.